Creating a Web Application with Spring Boot with JSP

 Image

-Bootstrapping web application with Spring Initializr
+Bootstrapping a Web Application with Spring Initializr

-Creating a Web application with Spring Initializr is a cake walk.
+Creating a web application with Spring Initializr is a cakewalk.
 We will use Spring Web MVC as our web framework.

-Spring Initializr http://start.spring.io/ is great tool to bootstrap your Spring Boot projects.
+Spring Initializr http://start.spring.io/ is a great tool to bootstrap your Spring Boot projects.

 Image

-• Launch Spring Initializr and choose the following
+• Launch Spring Initializr and choose the following:

-• Choose com.in28minutes.springboot as Group
+• Group: com.in28minutes.springboot

-• Choose student-services as Artifact
+• Artifact: student-services

 • Web